FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-Retrieve a receipt providing cryptographically verfiable proof that information was recorded in the factom blockchain and that this was subsequently anchored in the bitcoin blockchain.
+Retrieve a receipt providing cryptographically verifiable proof that information was recorded in the factom blockchain and that this was subsequently anchored in the bitcoin blockchain.

 ## reveal-chain